David Campbell (composer): Filmography

 Partial list of films that David Campbell's work contributed to.

 Personal life

-Campbell has two sons and one daughter: musician Beck Hansen, artist Channing Hansen, and Alyssa Suede.
+Campbell has two sons and one daughter with Bibbe Hansen: musician Beck Hansen, artist Channing Hansen, and Alyssa Suede.

 He is married to theatrical composer Pauline Frechette (aka Raven Kane).

 Campbell is a long-time practicing Scientologist.

 In 2012, he donated to Ron Paul's campaign in the United States Presidential election.